 - Not only is the city surrounded by mountains, nearly all of the mountains are climbable with well-maintained trails.
 I climbed to the summit of Baekundae peak, in Bukhansan National Park, north of the city.
 Hiking is more of an older generation hobby in Korea, but that doesn’t mean they were slow!

 - Food is a huge part of Korean culture and it’s really, really good.
 Kimchi (fermented vegetables, typically cabbage) is probably the most well-known, and it’s impossible to go through Korea without trying it because you get a plate of Kimchi every time you sit down in a restaurant.
-Banchan basically means a little something extra.
 Most restaurants often have a self-serve section where you have unlimited access to kimchi, sprouts, radishes, greens, and sometimes rice.
+This is known as banchan, which basically means a little something extra.
 Some restaurants also come with a call button, so the waiter knows when you need something.
 If there isn’t a call button it’s pretty common to hear people yelling across the restaurant “Jeogiyo!” (excuse me) to get the servers attention.

 - I’ve tried a bunch of Korean food… Gamjatang (pork bone soup), Kimchi Mandu (Kimchi Dumplings), Gimbap (like a long sushi roll… actually where sushi came from, did you know it was originally Korean?), Bibimbap (mixed rice bowl, usually with veggies, egg, and some kind of meat), Tteokbokki (spicy rice cakes), Samgyeopsal (grilled pork belly), spicy ramen, sweet bread filled with red bean paste, and of course, fried chicken.
 I have also included a picture of pizza, because in Seoul, pizza comes with a side of sliced pickles and I love it.